A Dive Into The Modern Cacao Supply Chain

 However, the sector is currently facing challenges:

-• Cacao prices have surged, reducing available volumes
+• Cacao prices surged in 2024 and 2025, reducing available volumes

-• Buyers are reassessing sourcing strategies
+• Buyers reassessed sourcing strategies

 At the same time, longstanding myths – such as the idea of “pure Criollo cacao”- continue to influence perceptions.
 Historically, Criollo referred to traditional cacao, but the original varieties were low-yielding, disease-prone, and inefficient for modern agriculture.
-Today’s production relies on more resilient and productive hybrids, balancing quality with sustainabiliity.
+Today’s production relies on more resilient and productive Criollo hybrids, balancing quality with sustainability.

-EUDR: A Game-Changer for Cacao Imports
+EUDR: A Game Changer for Cacao Imports

 One of the most important regulatory shifts is the European Deforestation Regulation (EUDR), which will significantly impact cacao sourcing into the EU.